Medicare, Social Security could fall short over next decade

 Lawmakers have for years kicked Social Security and Medicare's troubling math to the next generation.
 Social Security benefits were last reformed 40 years ago, when the federal government raised the eligibility age for the program from 65 to 67.
 The eligibility age has never changed for Medicare, with people accessing the medical coverage when they turn 65.

-The funds' future should be a top priority for Congressional leaders, AARP CEO Jo Ann Jenkins said in a statement, calling on elected officials to hammer out a plan.
+Putting a 10-year deadline on the programs' solvency might nudge some members of Congress, but in a statement, AARP CEO Jo Ann Jenkins called on elected officials to hammer out a plan before it's too late.

 “Today’s Social Security and Medicare Trustees reports reinforce that while they are financially strong today, both programs face long-term funding needs, and Congress must act to find solutions to ensure Social Security and Medicare will be there for the next generation and into the future," Jenkins said.